The nobel prize in sciences

-The Nobel Prize is an international award administered by the Nobel Foundation in Stockholm, Sweden, and is bestowed in recognition of academic, cultural or scientific advances.
-It is categorised into physics, chemistry, physiology or medicine, literature, economic sciences and peace, with each Nobel Prize consisting of a medal, a personal diploma, and a substantial cash award.
+The Nobel Prize is an international award administered by the Nobel Foundation in Stockholm, Sweden.
+It is bestowed in recognition of academic, cultural or scientific advances.
+The prizes are categorised into physics, chemistry, physiology or medicine, literature, economic sciences and peace.
+Each Nobel Prize consist of a medal, a personal diploma, and a substantial cash award.

-For decades, biomolecular structures have been imaged using X-ray crystallography, a process which involves the scattering of X-rays as they pass through a crystallised protein, however not all proteins are amenable to being crystallised.
-Cryo-EM instead relies on a cryogenically frozen protein sample, allowing researchers to deduce high resolution protein structures of virtually any biological specimen close to its native state.
+For decades, biomolecular structures have been imaged using X-ray crystallography.
+A process which involves the scattering of X-rays as they pass through a crystallised protein.
+However not all proteins are amenable to being crystallised.
+Cryo-EM relies on a cryogenically frozen protein sample.
+This allows researchers to deduce high resolution protein structures of virtually any biological specimen close to its native state.

 Many laboratories now favour cryo-EM over X-ray crystallography, and it is rapidly becoming an essential tool for structural biology.
 For example, during the 2015 Zika virus outbreak researchers turned to cryo-EM to visualise the virus and accelerate the search for potential drug targets.
-Sirohi et al identified a sequence of amino acids surrounding the Asn154 glycosylation site of the envelope glycoproteins which showed significant variability between Zika strains, suggesting a role in virus transmission and disease, while Prasad et al observed differences in pre-epidemic and epidemic Zika strains which could modulate the sensitivity of the virus to antibodies, and impact the potency of viral infection.
+Sirohi et al identified a sequence of amino acids surrounding the Asn154 glycosylation site of the envelope glycoproteins which showed significant variability between Zika strains suggesting a role in virus transmission and disease.
+On the other hand, Prasad et al observed differences in pre-epidemic and epidemic Zika strains which could modulate the sensitivity of the virus to antibodies, and impact the potency of viral infection.

-Not only is the Nobel Prize one of the highest accolades that a researcher can receive, it can also bring well-needed funding to a field that is notoriously competitive.
-This year’s awards for scientific advancement cover a diversity of research areas, further raising the profile of the entire scientific community.
+Nobel Prize is not only one of the highest accolades that a researcher can receive.
+It can also bring well-needed funding to a notoriously competitive field.
+This year’s awards for scientific advancement cover a diversity of research areas.
+Thus, further raise the profile of the entire scientific community.